 Reclaiming assessment, then, is one of the most important tasks facing music educators in England and elsewhere in the coming years.
 But it is to be hoped that there are also lessons to be learned for the international community from what has been happening in England.
 The effects of Campbell’s law, the chasing of statistical targets at the expense of real learning and music making by children and young people, the judging of teaching efficacy by pupil grades, and the other issues outlined in this chapter, all of these divert time away from the teaching and learning of music.
-Indeed, the very reason why many music educators enter the profession in the first place, to help young people make music both individually and together, has been sadly replaced for many by a narrow focus solely on measuring the measurable.
+Indeed, the very reason many music educators enter the profession in the first place, to help young people make music both individually and together, has been sadly replaced for many by a narrow focus solely on measuring the measurable.
 We need to look forward to a time when we value music as whole, not just the isolated atomistic components of it that we often struggle to measure.
 This is the real lesson for international music education, that music lessons are better when they are musical.

 References